navyagupta05/PICs/README.md

 # PICs
-An Iinteractive guide to Photonic Integrated Circuits.
+An interactive guide to Photonic Integrated Circuits.